Some patients will require testing before checking into the hospital. The patient’s physician will provide the required information.

 Two automatic teller machines (ATMs) are available 24 hours a day on the main floor of the hospital near the 76th Street employees' entrance.

-As a patient in a New York State hospital you have the right to receive treatment without discrimination based on race, color, national origin, religion, sex, sexual orientation, age, gender identity, gender expression or disability.
+Every patient has the right to receive treatment without discrimination based on race, color, national origin, religion, sex, sexual orientation, age, gender identity, gender expression or disability, in addition to other important rights.
 Learn more about your rights as a patient here.

 Check-out time and checklist